eadwinCode/django-compressor/README.rst

 Using Parceljs to bundle SASS, SCSS, LESS
 -----------------------------------------
-Integrating complile into django-compressor is quiet very easy.
+Integrating compilers into django-compressor is quiet very easy.
 All you need is to provide a COMPRESS_PRECOMPILERS option in django ``settings.py``.
-More information on django-compressor precompilers_
+For more information on django-compressor precompilers_

 .. code-block:: python